 Crane praised the actions of the school.
 “This is the value of preparation.
 But to be prepared, we have to spend the time and effort to train everyone in their survival options, and then practice those skills.”

-The ALICE Training Institute prays for the swift recovery of the victim and expresses extreme gratitude and pride for the staff, students.
+ALICE Training prays for the swift recovery of the victim and expresses extreme gratitude and pride for the staff, students.
 Staff and students’ quick thinking and actions at West Liberty-Salem High School saved lives.

 ALICE (Alert, Lockdown, Inform, Counter, and Evacuate) is the nation’s first training program for citizens to increase their survival chances and save lives, if faced with a Violent Intruder.
-The ALICE Training Institute has trained thousands of police departments, K-12 school districts, higher education, businesses, hospitals, and houses of worship in the ALICE protocols over the last 15 years.
+ALICE Training has trained thousands of police departments, K-12 school districts, higher education, businesses, hospitals, and houses of worship in the ALICE protocols over the last 15 years.
 The Institute is located in Medina, Ohio.